-Virotuff is water-based and considered as a non hazadous product.
-However, when using the product common sense and good industrial hygene should be observed.
+Virotuff is water-based and considered as a non hazardous product.
+However, when using the product common sense and good industrial hygiene should be observed.
 The use of gloves and eye protection against splashes is recommended.
 If spraying, a dust mask and goggles should be worn.

 Priming and Surface Preparation

 Good preparation is essential.
 Surfaces must be sound, stable, dry, clean and free of dust, loose, flaking, friable material and substances that may diminish adhesion.